If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

-When choosing a new kitten be very aware of Feline Coronavirus and FIP.
-Cats from rescue centres and poor breeders are at particularly high risk.
+When choosing a new kitten be aware of Feline Coronavirus and FIP.
+All cats and kittens are at risk, but cats from rescue centres and poor breeders are at particularly high risk.
 Here are some tips to help you choose a good breeder, cat shelter or cattery:

-- ask about their litter tray regimes.
+- Ask about their litter tray regimes.
 Litter trays should not be shared between multiple cats.
-Each cat should have their own tray that no other cat can access.
+Cas should be kept in groups of no more than 2 or 3.
 Litter trays should be completely emptied and cleaned every day.

-- look for signs of illness in all of the cats and kittens that you see.
-Cats and kittens should have clean, healthy looking eyes.
-Their bottoms and paws should be clean and there should be no signs of any diarrhea anywhere.
+- Look for signs of illness in all of the cats and kittens that you see.
+Cats and kittens should have clean and have healthy looking eyes.
+Their bottoms and paws should be clean and there should be no signs of any diarrhea.
 If you can see a litter tray, have a look in it and make sure the poos look healthy!
 Discover what a healthy poo looks like in our article on cat diarrhea

-- ask the shelter or breeder about Coronavirus, FIP and other infectious conditions.
+- Ask the shelter or breeder about Coronavirus, FIP and other infectious conditions.
 They should be comfortable discussing this with you, and should be able to tell you about these conditions in some depth.
-They should also tell you how they reduce the risks of these conditions.
+They should also tell you how they work to reduce the risks of these conditions.